Invalid email address

 • ROI

-Creative Assets For Paid Social Campaigns If your campaign goal is to produce a large number of unique creative assets to feed into paid social ad campaigns, the metrics are completely different.
+If your goal is to produce a variety of creative assets to feed into paid social ads, the metrics are completely different:

 • Number of influencers invited

-• Post rate (the percent of influencers who posted after receiving free product)
+• Take rate or Post rate (the percent of influencers who shared content after receiving free product)

 • Number of pieces of media produced